KurtPrimavera/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/92f14c35-61f5-41df-a04a-cad3b2e85b0f"/>
 </p>
 <p>
+1. Create Virtual Machines in Azure: Deployed virtual machines (VMs) in Azure to establish a virtual network infrastructure for various resources.
+	2. Configure Network Interface Card (NIC): Set the NIC to a static configuration, ensuring that specific IP addresses were assigned within Azure for reliable connectivity.
+	3. Establish Domain Controller: Created the domain controller VM and assigned it a static IP address within Azure, enabling consistent access for managing network resources.
-Created VMs in Azure for virtual network resources.
-Configured NIC to static where IP addresses were assigned in Azure.
-The domain controller was created and set to static in Azure.
-Used Microsoft Remoted Desktop from my host computer (macOS) to set up Client 1 to join the domain in Windows settings, but did not work.
-Set up Client 1 to join the private IP address of the domain controller in Azure DNS settings.
+	4. Attempt to Join Domain from Client 1: Used Microsoft Remote Desktop from my host computer (macOS) to configure Client 1 to join the domain through Windows settings; however, this attempt was unsuccessful.
+	5. Configure Client 1 for Domain Joining: Adjusted the settings on Client 1 to connect to the private IP address of the domain controller, utilizing Azure DNS settings to facilitate a successful domain join.
 </p>
 <br />